MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 |**FolderPath**||-|

 ###  <a name="LTIOEM.wsf"></a> LTIOEM.wsf
- This script is used by an OEM during an LTI OEM scenario to copy the contents of a media deployment share to the target computer’s hard disk to prepare it for duplication.
+ This script is used by an OEM during an LTI OEM scenario to copy the contents of a media deployment share to the target computer's hard disk to prepare it for duplication.

 |**Value**|**Description**|
 |-|-|